The ever-smiling Vishal

 Pintu's mother Gajendra (left) and sister Purnima offered the traditional welcome to the pundit from Jaipur

-for the first of his marriage ceremonies.
+his marriage ceremonies.

 This one was the official invitation from his fiancée’s family to marry Rajshree.
 Pintu didn’t need to be there actually because the invitation was to his family, not personally to him.
 A pundit (priest) had journeyed all the way from Jaipur to offer the invitation, which he did to drumming and cymbals, followed by a short puja (prayer greeting) ceremony and discussion around a table.
 This was accompanied by a group of women from the neighbourhood, seated on the lounge floor, singing traditional marriage songs.
 It was all over and done with in less than half an hour.
 The invitation, of course, was duly accepted – it was a bit late to do anything else actually, but tradition had to be observed.